nfargier/thermoflux-rtd/docs/extended_info.rst

 model.metabolites.biomass.biomass = True
 model.metabolites.biomass.dfG_SE = 0

+Care must be taken when defining the units of the biomass formation energy.
+To maintain consistency with cellular metabolic reactions, the unit of the formation energy is entered as kJmol-1 like other metabolites, but in reality it is in JgDW-1 .
+This is because the biomass equation converts mmol of metabolites into gDW of biomass whereas formation energies are defined as kJmol-1 .

  Biomass formation energy is made dependent on the pH of the biomass metabolite’s compartment when transformed based on the number of hydrogen atoms of which it is forme.
 It is done automatically when building a ‘Thermo-Flux’ model if model.update_biomass_dfG0 is set to True.